a-i-joe/auckland-ai-meetup-x-triage/UoA-DSC-Experiments/README.md

 - Write instructions to install dependencies using anaconda or virtualenv, rather than pip
 - Write script to get this all to work on an AWS EC2 instance
 - Modify code for loading labels so that it also loads a list of ages and genders for each image, explore their relationship with model performance
-- Augment the dataset with random skews, shifts, crops and rotations(look up keras' ImageDataGenerator class)
+- Augment the dataset with random skews, shifts, crops and rotations(look up keras' ImageDataGenerator class)~~
 - Add ability to monitor AUC during training (probably using a keras callback)
 - Write keras callback to monitor "safe set" %
-- Write keras callback to save weights that perform best in one of the above metrics
+~~- Write keras callback to save weights that perform best in one of the above metrics~~
 - Try out some different neural net architectures.
 - In particular, try transferring the weights from a neural net pretrained on imagenet.
 You can find some easy to use pretraine dmodels [here](https://github.com/fchollet/deep-learning-models) (priority: high)
 - Try a model that incorporates data about age and gender as well as just the xray pixels, see if it helps.
-- Write code to plot [saliency maps/heatmaps](https://arxiv.org/pdf/1312.6034.pdf) next to an xray or other visualization methods to help interpret how model makes predictions
+~~- Write code to plot [saliency maps/heatmaps](https://arxiv.org/pdf/1312.6034.pdf) next to an xray or other visualization methods to help interpret how model makes predictions
-- Refactor code so it's cleaner/faster/pylint compliant
+- Refactor code so it's cleaner/faster/pylint compliant~~
 - Add a detailed, formal description/discussion of experiments with citations to this README.md

 If you would like help getting started with any of these, Soren is happy to meet in person to point you in the right direction and will also be at all future data science club meetings.
 If you want to get up to speed with deep learning, I'd recommend [cs231n](cs231n.github.io) and [course.fast.ai](course.fast.ai).
 Also, [here](https://blog.keras.io/building-powerful-image-classification-models-using-very-little-data.html) is a tutorial in keras that's highly relevant to what we're doing.

+## Contributors
+Big props to everyone from the Data Science club who helped out with this
+ - [Robin](https://github.com/rasutt) wrote the web scraper to get labels for the large dataset and tested the code in theano+python3
+ - [Max](https://github.com/yichabod) wrote a function to plot the safe set % vs training set size and got the code to run on an EC2 Instance
+ - [Amelia](https://github.com/cordwella) refactored the code to make it PEP-8 compliant.